milkbottledude/woodlands-jb_tracker/README.md

 ```
 Lets start simple with Lines 2 and 3.
 As you can probably tell from their names, they are just lists to store the x and y coordinate values of the bounding box centres.

 In Line 1, I define 'folder_path_template'.
-If you look carefully at my coord files (which contain the bounding box details and coordinates) in the [GCloud LINK THIS LATER]() folder, you will see that they have names like 'coords_1', 'coords_2', etc. But the path ends in just 'coords_'.
+If you look carefully at my coord files 🗂️ (which contain the bounding box details and coordinates) in the [GCloud](GCloud) folder, you will see that they have names like 'coords_1', 'coords_2', etc. But the path ends in just 'coords_', hence its called a "template".

-This leads us on to lines 4 and 5.
-Line 4 iterates through the numbers 1 to 3, and Line 5 attaches the string number to the end of the template to form the actual 'folder path'.
-So in the future, when we have many 'coord' files, we don't have to keep adding file paths, we can just edit the latter number in range().
+This leads us to lines 4 and 5.
+Line 4 iterates through the numbers 1 to 3, and Line 5 attaches the string number to the end of the template to form the actual 'folder path'🗂️.

+I went through the trouble of making a template so that in the future, when we have many 'coord' files, we don't have to keep adding file paths, we can just edit the latter number argument in range().

 Was pretty chuffed with myself for coming up with this 😤

-Lastly, Lines 6 and 7 attach the names of the actual files in the coord folder to the end of the 'folder path' to form the 'file path'.
+Lastly, Lines 6 and 7 attach the names of the actual files 🗂️ in the coord folder ➰ to the end of the 'folder path' to form the 'file path'.
 Here, I utilize the 'listdir' and 'path.join' capabilities of **os**.

 Moving on with the rest of the 'for' loop:
 ```